As Burgas

 As Burgas are hot springs in the historic center of Ourense, in Galicia, Spain.
 They include Burga do Medio, which is infused with gas, Burga de Arriba and a Burga de Abaixo.
-The waters are similar to those of Carlsbad, and gush from granite rock to the west of the town at almost the boiling point.
-The hot mineral waters gush at 80 gallons per minute.
+The waters are similar to those of Carlsbad (Czech Republic), and gush from granite rock to the west of the town at almost the boiling point.
+The hot mineral waters gush at 80 impgal/min.

 Thermal pool

 On July 28, 2010, the new thermal pool was inaugurated in Burga do Medio, designed by Galician architect César Portela.